mlin2/DroidForce-1/README.md

 We think that in order to have an interesting amount of testers, we need to already have an amount of apps which are instrumented so that the user can understand how precious and easy this instrumentation could be.

 Therefore, we have instrumented many apps from the [FDroid Repository](https://f-droid.org/), an open source Android Application Market and we propose to the users to download them via our "Play Store Tab".
 All of these apps have been instrumented so they can actually be sure that these apps will respect their user policy.
-Keep in mind, however, that we have not implemented secure HTTPS connections and there are no hash checks or anything like that.
-For the server to really be used by people, features like this have to be implemented.

 ![PlayStore](http://i.imgur.com/DZ6Tl8X.png)